dls03/DeepLPI/README.md

   - A mini example of lncRNA expression data
 - isoform_expression_data.txt
   - A mini example of isoform expression data
-- The full datasets used in the paper can be found at [here](https://drive.google.com/drive/folders/1qWZq4pKoPJj6u_pbNgKAm_zodxpPxD9S?usp=sharing).
+- The full datasets used in the paper can be found [here](https://drive.google.com/drive/folders/1qWZq4pKoPJj6u_pbNgKAm_zodxpPxD9S?usp=sharing).

 ### Prediction using DeepLPI: